leeper/surveyexpcourse/index.md

 #### Class Schedule

- - 11:00-11:30 - Effect Heterogeneity due to Treatments and Outcomes
+ - 16:00-16:30 - External Validity and the SUTO Framework
- - 11:30-12:00 - Lingering Issues (Attention, Satisficing, Self-Selection, Ethics)
+ - 16:30-17:00 - Lingering Issues (Attention, Satisficing, Self-Selection, Ethics)
- - 12:00-12:45 - Handling of "Broken Experiments"
+ - 17:00-17:45 - Handling of "Broken Experiments"
- - 12:45-13:00 - Summary and Conclusion
+ - 17:45-18:00 - Summary and Conclusion

 #### Readings

+ - **Required**: Gaines, B. J., Kuklinski, J. H., and Quirk, P. J. 2007.
+"The Logic of the Survey Experiment Reexamined."
+Political Analysis 15: 1-20.
  - Clifford, S. and Jerit, J. 2015.
 "Do Attempts to Improve Respondent Attention Increase Social Desirability Bias?" *Public Opinion Quarterly* 79: 790-802.
  - Bolsen, T. 2013.
 "A Light Bulb Goes On: Norms, Rhetoric, and Actions for the Public Good." *Political Behavior* 35: 1-20.
  - Hainmueller, J., Hangartner, D., and Yamamoto, T. 2015.
 "Validating Vignette and Conjoint Survey Experiments Against Real-World Behavior." *Proceedings of the National Academy of Sciences*: In press.
+ - Druckman, J. N. and Leeper, T. J. 2012.
+"Learning More from Political Communication Experiments: Pretreatment and Its Effects." *American Journal of Political Science* 56: 875-896.
  - Leeper, T. J. ["The Role of Media Choice and Media Effects in Political Knowledge Gaps."](https://dl.dropboxusercontent.com/u/414906/KnowledgeGaps.pdf) Working paper, London School of Economics and Political Science.
  - Hertwig, R. and Ortmann, A. 2008.
 "Deception in Experiments: Revisiting the Arguments in Its Defense." *Ethics & Behavior* 18: 59-92.
+ • Mullinix, K. J., Leeper, T. J., Druckman, J. N., and Freese, J. 2015.
+"The Generalizability of Survey Experiments." *Journal of Experimental Political Science*.

 ---